Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

-The day that I, and countless others, have been dreading has arrived.
-Stan Lee, legendary comic book writer, has passed away at the age of 95.
+The day that I (and countless others) have been dreading has arrived.
+Stan Lee, the legendary comic book writer, has passed away at the age of 95.
 He was a hero to many, not only because he created so many iconic heroes, but because he opened our imaginations and gave us someone to look up to, someone to aspire to be, and someone to admire.
 No, I'm not talking about Iron Man or Captain America.
 I'm talking about Stan the Man himself.
-He was a good, decent, kind, loving soul who had more heart than most and the world already seems a bit darker without him.
+He was a good, decent, kind, loving soul who had more heart than most, and the world already seems a bit darker without him.

 Stan Lee, born Stanley Lieber, was born in 1922 in Manhattan, New York City, New York to Romanian parents Celia and Jack.
 Jack was trained as a dress cutter but was only able to work occasionally after The Great Depression.
 Stan, his little brother Larry, and their parents moved around a few times, finally settling in an apartment in The Bronx.
 Stan and his brother had to share the only bedroom while their parents slept on a foldout couch.